Skip to main content

 Barnes, Kimberly

-Prior to taking on administrative roles, her research focused on dietary fatty acids and their role in lipid metabolism and adipose tissue biology.
-Specifically her laboratory focused on dietary Conjugated Linoleic Acid (CLA) and its interaction with other dietary fatty acids.
-A main goal of this work was to determine the molecular mechanism by which CLA causes an increase in lipolysis, and greater loss of body fat, in mice fed coconut oil than in mice fed soy oil.
+Prior to taking on administrative roles, Barnes’ research focused on dietary fatty acids and their role in lipid metabolism and adipose tissue biology.
+Specifically, her laboratory focused on dietary Conjugated Linoleic Acid (CLA) and its interaction with other dietary fatty acids.
+One of the main goals of this work was to determine the molecular mechanism by which CLA causes an increase in lipolysis, and greater loss of body fat, in mice fed coconut oil than in mice fed soy oil.
 An additional project focused on different sources of omega-3 fatty acids and their effectiveness at reducing serum lipids.
-Specifically omega-3 fatty acids from algal and yeast sources were less effective at being incorporated into tissues and at effecting serum triglyceride and cholesterol levels than those coming from fish oil.
+This research found that omega-3 fatty acids from algal and yeast sources were less effective at being incorporated into tissues and at effecting serum triglyceride and cholesterol levels than those coming from fish oil.

 Publications